Glendale Heights Dethatching Lawn Services

 Glendale Heights’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Illinois law prohibits the disposal of organic yard waste, including dethatched material, in household trash.
-Glendale Heights enforces these regulations through its municipal yard waste collection program, which supports the state’s waste reduction and sustainability goals.
-Residents must use biodegradable paper bags or rigid containers for curbside collection, and some neighborhoods may require thatch to be separated from other yard waste.
-On-site composting is encouraged, provided it follows setback requirements (typically 5-10 feet from property lines) and best practices—mix dethatched material with leaves or other brown matter, maintain proper moisture and aeration, and avoid plastic contamination.
-The Illinois Environmental Protection Act (415 ILCS 5) and local ordinances guide these practices.
-For composting guidelines, collection schedules, and disposal requirements, contact:
+Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits disposal of organic yard waste—including dethatched material—in household trash.
+Glendale Heights enforces these regulations through its municipal yard waste collection program, which requires the use of biodegradable paper bags or rigid containers for curbside pickup.
+On-site composting is encouraged, provided it follows setback requirements (typically 5-10 feet from property lines) and best practices: mix thatch with brown materials like leaves, maintain proper moisture and aeration, and avoid overloading piles to prevent odor and pest issues.
+The Village’s waste reduction initiatives support composting as a sustainable alternative.
+For more information on composting guidelines, collection schedules, and disposal requirements, contact:

 Glendale Heights Community Development Department